jean-felipe/github-repos/README.md

 ### Description
 This is a Ruby on Rails project, witch uses webpack to handle frontend, the javascript framework used is Vuejs.
+The requests come from frontend into the backend, by the `Api::V1::SearchController`(`GET /api/v1/search?querystring`), the search controller calls a service that handles the request on github API.
+The response is parsed to JSON and send back to the frontend, where the data is showed in a component to the user.

 ## Libs:
 - Rspec -> Ruby lib to handle unit tests